GoRaleigh Access

 Jump To:

-Eligibility for ADA Paratransit Service How to Apply How to Purchase Schedule a Trip Title VI Notice to the Public Holiday Service Schedule GoRaleigh Access Service and Software Updates
+Eligibility for ADA Paratransit Service How to Apply Transition to Return to Fares How to Add Funds to Your Account Schedule a Trip Title VI Notice to the Public Holiday Service Schedule

 The City of Raleigh provides transportation services for people with disabilities.
 GoRaleigh Access (formerly Accessible Raleigh Transportation) enables eligible persons to access public transportation.